practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Common Lisp/README.md

 2025-09-16: work in progress

+TBD's:

+- finish chapter: _Execution speed of a Lisp program as a standalone executable in Linux: Steel Bank Common Lisp_
-TBD: add a link from "02 - functional languages" to chapter "A little exercise in Common Lisp"
+- add a link from "02 - functional languages" to chapter "A little exercise in Common Lisp"

 https://lisp-lang.org/